This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is a nasal fracture diagnosed?

-- Nasal exam: Your child will be given pain medicine before his caregiver touches and looks at the outside and inside of his nose.
-He will use tools to remove blood clots and check for large hematomas (collections of blood).
+- A nasal exam will be done to check your child's injury.
+Your child will be given pain medicine before his or her healthcare provider touches and looks at the outside and inside of the nose.
+The provider will remove blood clots and check for large hematomas (collections of blood).

 How is a nasal fracture treated?

-- Wound care: Caregivers will use medicines, tools, or gauze inside the nose to stop the bleeding.
-Wounds on the face will also be cleaned and treated.
-Any hematomas your child may have inside his nose will be drained.
-Caregivers may place packing (gauze or other material) inside the nostrils to soak up blood.
+- Wound care may help stop bleeding.
+If your child has a hematoma inside his or her nose, it will be drained.
+Healthcare providers may place packing (gauze or other material) inside the nose to soak up blood.

-- Splints or packing: Splints or packing may be used to help keep your child's nose in place for 7 to 10 days after a reduction.
-Ask your caregiver to show you how to care for your child's splint or packing.
+- A splint or packing may be used to help keep your child's nose in place for 7 to 10 days after reduction.
+Ask your child's healthcare provider to show you how to care for his or her splint or packing.